MartinEricsson/qoi-wasm/README.md

 ### Usage

 The wasm module assumes that the QOI data, including the header, is stored at memory index 0 before decompression.
-To decompress the data call the decode method, e.g.,
+To decompress the data call the `d` method, e.g.,

 ```
-const header = wasm.instance.exports.decode();
+const header = wasm.instance.exports.d();
 const [width, height, channels, colorspace, memoryOffset] = header;
 ```